SW Cemetery Road Drainage Improvement Project

 When it rains a lot, the south side of SW Cemetery Road between 87th Avenue SW and Beall Road SW/91st Avenue SW on Vashon Island often floods.
 The water from flooding often extends to private property.
 This makes it hard for people traveling to and from Maury Island or the Vashon Island North-End Ferry Terminal.
 To fix this, the county plans to improve the drainage by replacing the old driveway culverts and fixing the roadside ditch.
 We will move the ditch further from the road and remove some trees that have grown in it.
 These trees cause problems because their roots, leaves, and branches clog the culverts and block water flow.
 The project will also add a five-foot-wide gravel shoulder to make it safer for people walking along the road.

-- Some trees will be removed within the county right-of-way, next to the drainage ditch, in September/October 2024.
+- Some trees were removed within the county right-of-way, next to the drainage ditch, in October 2024.

-- There will be single-lane restrictions on SW Cemetery Road between 87th Ave.
-SW and Beall Road SW for eight (8) weeks, starting as soon as October.
+- There were single-lane restrictions on SW Cemetery Road between 87th Ave.
+SW and Beall Road SW for eight (8) weeks.

-- Driveway access will be maintained throughout construction as much as possible.
+- Driveway access was maintained throughout construction as much as possible.

 Project location